BrianSeong99/Agglayer_PessimisticProof/README.md

 ## 0.Background

-### Chains connected on AggLayer
+### Chains connected on Agglayer

-AggLayer creates a seamless network that bridges independent blockchain ecosystems into one cohesive experience.
+Agglayer creates a seamless network that bridges independent blockchain ecosystems into one cohesive experience.
 By connecting sovereign chains, it enables:

 Unified liquidity pools across chains
 Seamless user experience as if operating on a single chain